 cauliflower.
 It is snow white to milky stone often with brown or black veins.
 Stone) and also dyed to imitate blue or green turquoise.
-But real turquoise is Ivory comes from the tusks of elephant, hippos, and walrus.
+But real turquoise is Ivory comes from the tusks of as the elephant, hippos, and walrus.
 Fresh ivory is hard, white and opaque.
-The importation and sale of fresh ivory in many countries has been banned or severely restricted restricted over the past decades to protect the animals from which it is taken.
+The importation and sale of fresh ivory in many countries has been banned or severely restricted over the past decades to protect the animals from which it is taken.
 Fossilized ivory is very old ivory (from